-Food and Agriculture Organization of the United Nations (FAO).
-2019.
+IPPC Secretariat.
+2024.
 Explanatory document on ISPM 5 (Glossary of Phytosanitary Terms).
-Published by the Secretariat of the International Plant Protection Convention (IPPC).
-Rome, Italy.
-55 pages.
-Licence: CC BY-NC-SA 3.0 IGO.
+Rome.
+FAO on behalf of the Secretariat of the International Plant Protection Convention.

 The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of the Food and Agriculture Organization of the United Nations (FAO) concerning the legal or development status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The mention of specific companies or products of manufacturers, whether or not these have been patented, does not imply that these have been endorsed or recommended by FAO in preference to others of a similar nature that are not mentioned.